malaria-atlas-project/malariaAtlas/README.md

 ### An R interface to open-access malaria data, hosted by the Malaria Atlas Project.

-### NB.
-The new global incidence and prevalence rasters on the data explorer are not yet available for download.
-They will be when the papers are published (soon).
+This now includes our new global rasters for Plasmodium falciparum and P. vivax.

+Please note that the new global rasters for PfPR is named "Plasmodium falciparum PR2 - 10" while the older, Africa only rasters are called "Plasmodium falciparum PR2-10".
+We're going to work out a better naming convention soon!

 Overview
 ========